-- A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve. - A3b) The judge prepares the timer by turning it on and resetting if necessary.
+- A3a) The competitor may inspect the puzzle at the start of each attempt. - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.

+- A3b) The judge prepares the timer by turning it on and resetting if necessary.
 Separately, the judge also prepares a stopwatch for timing inspection. - A3b1) When the judge believes the competitor is ready, the judge asks "READY?".
 The competitor must be ready to start the attempt within one minute of being called, or else the competitor forfeits the attempt (DNS), at the discretion of the judge. - A3b2) The competitor starts the attempt by confirming that they are ready, and the judge uncovers the puzzle and starts timing the inspection. - A3c) The competitor may pick up the puzzle during inspection. - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF). - A3c2) If the parts of the puzzle are not fully aligned, then the competitor may align the faces, as long as misalignments stay within the limits of Regulation 10f. - A3c3) The competitor may reset the timer before the start of the solve. - A3c4) For Square-1, if the use of a thin object inside the puzzle has been enforced by the organization team (see Regulation A2b1), the competitor may remove the object from the puzzle during inspection. - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation.
-Penalty for placing it outside the mat: time penalty (+2 seconds). - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS". - A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS". - A4) Starting the solve: - A4b) The competitor uses their fingers to touch the elevated sensor surfaces of the timer.
+Penalty for placing it outside the mat: time penalty (+2 seconds). - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS". - A3d3) When 12 seconds of inspection have elapsed, the judge calls "12 SECONDS".

+• A4) Starting the solve:

+- A4b) The competitor uses their fingers to touch the elevated sensor surfaces of the timer.
 The competitor's palms must be facing down, and located on the side of the timer that is closer to the competitor.
-Penalty: time penalty (+2 seconds). - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the start of the solve.
-Penalty: time penalty (+2 seconds). - A4d) If a Stackmat timer is in use, the competitor starts the solve by confirming that the timer light is green and then removing their hands from the timer (thus starting the timer). - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
+Penalty: time penalty (+2 seconds). - A4b1) The competitor must have no physical contact with the puzzle while starting the solve.
+Penalty: time penalty (+2 seconds). - A4d) If a Stackmat timer is in use, the competitor should keep their hands on the timer until they see a green timer light.
+They start the solve by removing their hands from the timer (thus starting the timer). - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
 Penalty: time penalty (+2 seconds). - A4d2) The competitor must start the solve within 17 seconds of the start of the inspection.
-Penalty: disqualification of the attempt (DNF). - A4d3) If a stopwatch is in use, the judge starts the stopwatch as soon as the competitor starts the solve. - A4e) Time penalties for starting the solve are cumulative. - A5) During the solve: - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge or the WCA Delegate.
-Penalty: disqualification of the attempt (DNF). - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (also see Regulation 2i).
-Penalty: disqualification of the attempt (DNF). - A6) Stopping the solve: - A6a) The competitor stops the solve by releasing the puzzle and then stopping the timer.
-If a stopwatch is in use, the judge stops the stopwatch as soon as the competitor does this. - A6a1) When using a stopwatch as the only timer, the competitor ends the solve by releasing the puzzle and notifying the judge that they have stopped the solve.
-The judge stops the stopwatch as soon as the competitor does this. - A6a2) When using a stopwatch as the only timer, the competitor's default notification signal consists of releasing the puzzle(s) from their hands and placing their hands on the surface, with palms down.
-The competitor and the judge may agree on another appropriate notification before the start of the attempt. - A6b) The competitor is responsible for stopping the Stackmat timer correctly. - A6b1) If the timer stops before the end of the solve and the timer shows a time strictly below 0.06 seconds, then the attempt is replaced by an extra attempt.
-A competitor forfeits the right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately. - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher, then the attempt is disqualified (DNF).
-Exception: if the competitor can demonstrate that the timer malfunctioned, they may receive an extra attempt, at the discretion of the WCA Delegate.
+Penalty: disqualification of the attempt (DNF). - A4d3) If a stopwatch is in use, the judge starts the stopwatch as soon as the competitor starts the solve. - A4e) Time penalties for starting the solve are cumulative.